IcaliaLabs/sepomex-form-plugin/README.md

 fields based on a Google Maps arker, and by placing markers based on form information.

 SepomexForm has a second functionality, by using the Sepomex API, it allows fields of your form to be automatically filled when typing more specific information.
 See below for examples and a more thorough explanation.

+SepomexForm has even a third functionality!
+It migrates all data from [Sepomex Api](https://github.com/IcaliaLabs/sepomex) to [JSModels](https://github.com/IcaliaLabs/javascript-models)

 ## Installation of Google Map Sepomex Form: